Noah: The Advent of Grace

 *Also, Deut.
 7.3-4, “Neither shall you make marriages with them…(4) For they will turn away thy son from following me (in this case referencing pagans).”

 The prohibition of mixed marriages within Judaism (Dt.
-7.3-5) originates in the story of Noah.
+7.3-5) first appears in the story of Noah.
 For our discussion of Noah the point in v.
 2 “…they took them wives of all which they chose,” means that they chose without godly consideration.
 They chose by sight and seeing “…that they were fair.”
-These affairs indicate a general disorder, licentiousness.
+Whether viewed as the Watchers, which is the view of this site, or understood as priests who became corrupted, these affairs indicate a general disorder and licentiousness.]

 Many lines of probity have by now been crossed.
 The “men of renown,”* mentioned in v.
 4, tells us these have become men of great wickedness and that their wickedness is celebrated, even revered.
 They may have been worldly-powerful autocrats, city-state officials, or militarists and may have included priests.
-They may have pursued wealth by the unrighteous use of weights and measures (Cain) and have shunned their godly conscience.
-Whether a person accepts the common interpretation or accepts the Enochian version of these passages, it is clear many boundaries, meant to benefit man, have been crossed.
+They may have pursued wealth by the unrighteous use of weights and measures (Cain) and have shunned their godly conscience (accumulation of wealth, greed).
+They may also have included men who followed after the sciences which the Watchers presented to man.
+Whether a person accepts the common interpretation or the Enochian version of these passages, it is clear that many boundaries, meant to benefit man, have been crossed.

 *Men of name, “heroes”, Greek Gods; the remains of primitive truth, corrupted in transmission.

-This divergence from the pathway, and the consequences thereof, teaches many lessons to those who walk in the Way.
+This divergence from the pathway, and the consequences thereof, teaches many lessons for those who walk in the Way.
 The split in consciousness by serving different masters (Mt.
 6.24) designates the confusion that will surely result—the mind turns one way and another, unable to reconcile consequences.
-Throughout the land, the Cult of Yahweh is fast disappearing.
+Most people have experienced this difficulty, even if unintended.
+Even so, throughout the land, the Cult of Yahweh is fast disappearing.
 Toward a man like Noah, the world would direct jealousy and spite.
 Jesus later tells us that the reward is great for those who become persecuted for God’s sake (Mt.
-5.12), so we find Noah in such a situation.
+5.12).
+We find Noah in such a situation.

 In verse three the statement, “My spirit shall not always strive with man,” is conclusive.
 God’s willingness to strive on behalf of man will be reflected according to man’s response to God Himself.
 For example, if from God we receive, we must also give; we may establish (create), but we must also be responsible.
 Much like Abel’s sacrifice, God’s children who have received are required to respond to God’s promptings.
 In Noah’s time, almost all have been subsumed within paganism, violence prowls the landscape.